blei-lab/publications/README.md

 * Folders for each paper are labeled "YYYY_LastNames".
 For example, "2014_GopalanCharlinBlei".

-* In each folder, both the .pdf and .bib entry are in the root.

 * This is the naming convention we use:
  * YYYY_LastNames/README.txt (a description of the folder contents - if the paper is associated with software, such as an open-source package, it will be pointed to here and on [the main organization page](https://github.com/Blei-Lab))